Embed Env Vars in Files on a Nginx Docker Image with envsubst

 When you should use it?

-1. High-traffic websites: ngnix efficiently handles numerous concurrent connections, making it ideal for busy sites.
+1. High-traffic websites: It efficiently handles numerous concurrent connections, making it ideal for busy sites.

 2. Serving static content: It quickly delivers static files like images, CSS, and JavaScript.

-3. Load balancing: ngnix effectively distributes traffic across multiple servers, improving reliability and performance.
+3. Load balancing: It effectively distributes traffic across multiple servers, improving reliability and performance.

 4. Reverse proxy: It can sit in front of application servers, adding features like caching and SSL termination.

-5. API gateway: ngnix works well for routing requests to different microservices in a distributed architecture.
+5. API gateway: It works well for routing requests to different microservices in a distributed architecture.

 6. Performance optimization: With its caching capabilities, Nginx can significantly boost website speed.